Learn-Together-Pro/CgArt/learn.md

 - ( _basic_ ) - basic learning material
 - ( _2d_ ) - related to 2d graphics
 - ( _3d_ ) - related to 3d graphics
+- ( _aesthetics_ ) - related to either colors theory or composition theory
 - ( _light_ ) - related to light
 - ( _composition_ ) - related to composition theory
 - ( _color_ ) - related to color theory
 - ( _material_ ) - related to materials and shaders

 ##### Specific Technology